 16th November 2020

 In October 2020, Minister for Justice, Helen McEntee TD, launched a public consultation on Spent Convictions policy.
 This consultation followed a Programme for Government commitment to a review of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 to broaden the range of convictions that are considered spent.
 The consultation was open to the public, civil society and other relevant bodies for one month.
-This page is dedicated to capturing the views of varying human rights and social justice organisations who made the case for reform in their submissions.
+This page is dedicated to capturing the views of varying human rights and social justice organisations that made the case for reform in their submissions.

 IPRT emphasised throughout our submission that core to the spirit of rehabilitation is the principle that any person who has demonstrated their commitment to move on from offending through the completion of a conviction-free period should be able to benefit from a spent convictions regime.
 IPRT’s submission IPRT’s submission to the consultation is available here.
 IPRT’s accompanying press release is available here.